Nayan

 of approach.
 Much faith in your men to seize

-today victory have ye, else surely ye by swift power
+today victry have ye, else surely ye by swift power

 had repulsed me with haste,